EduPacheco1/EduPacheco1/README.md

 # 💻 Hello World!
 <p>

 Hi ✌️!
-I'm Eduardo, a full-stack developer in the making.
+I'm Eduardo, a full-stack developer.
 I'm passionate about technology and I'm always looking for new ways to learn and grow.

 <div>
 <details>